phytonics/stellar/docs/stellar/nova/type_1a_supernova.md

 ## Balancing Pressures

 Opposing the gravity of the white dwarf trying to collapse in on itself is the **electron degeneracy pressure**.
 In the high-density conditions of white dwarves, the electrons are packed very closely together, but due to the quantum property of microstates, they are forced to stay a certain distance apart so they do not encroach on one another's microstates.
+In simple terms, this means that each electron is already squeezed into as little space as it can occupy, and must maintain this minimum distance from other electrons.
 This requirement results in an outward pressure that balances the gravitation.
 However, this pressure has a limit: if too much mass accumulates, the electron degeneracy pressure will no longer be able to support the gravitational force and the white dwarf will collapse.

 The mass at which this occurs is calculated to be about 1.4 solar masses, which is known as the **Chandrasekhar mass** or **Chandrasekhar limit**.